Philip Thiel: December 20, 1920 - May 10, 2014

 Phil Thiel's boat designs live on on this site.
 Wooden Boat Magazine is selling plans for the Escargot (click for link) and the Friend-Ship (click for link) online; for the other plans please see the design file at Sea Land Design.

-The memorial celebration of Phil Thiel's life and works will be held at the Center for Wooden Boats.
+The memorial celebration of Phil Thiel's life and works was held at the Center for Wooden Boats.

 Sunday August 17, 2014